-According to NIMH, as many as 80% of people with BPD develop suicidal behaviors, with 4-9% committing suicide.
-Self-harm is another common symptom, used at times by people with BPD as a means of regulating their emotions, punishing themselves or expressing their inner pain.
+According to NIMH, as many as 80 percent of people with BPD develop suicidal behaviors, with 4-9 percent committing suicide.
+Self-harm is another common symptom, used at times by people with BPD as a means of regulating their emotions, punishing themselves, or expressing their inner pain.

 Mental health professionals can diagnose BPD following a thorough interview, during which they will complete a psychological evaluation where they ask about a patient's clinical history and their symptoms.